ryan-mcclue/unsw/comp4920/ass2.md

 causality provides a means to articulate the reasons for these relationships.
 By understanding the causal mechanisms at play, targeted interventions can be developed to promote fairness.
+A causal query can be encoded as a counterfactual, i.e. a hypothetical.
+In the context of the UNSW admissions example, counterfactuals would be of the form
+"what would the admission rate be if all people were male" (and likewise all female).
+If these are different, have shown that manipulating gender affects decision and therefore established discrimination casually.
+However, don't have control over causal relationships, like gender influences hobbies which influences if admitted or not, i.e. doesn't take into account proxy variables.
+There is no magic formula to say what variables along this chain are permissible causal influences, e.g. ok if department affects, but not hobbies
+These choices are determined by cultural, social and ethical considerations.
+So, need human to be able to justify these variables as admissable. however, we don't have all this data, so causual inference is a missing data problem. can only emulate data with randomised experiment, yet still an estimate, so carries assumptions.
 ---
 Causal models offer a more nuanced and actionable approach to achieving fairness in ADM systems.